Financial settlements and divorce

 So you’ve gone through the long and wrenching process of divorce and reached what for many is the final stretch: the financial settlement.
 This is where the courts set down the terms of the deal between you and your former partner in black and white.
 Once they have done so, the settlement becomes a binding ‘financial order’.

 Financial settlements used to be called ‘ancillary relief’ because they were seen as ancillary to the main event, the petition for divorce.
 But I think the current name is much more fitting.
 Surely it is the financial settlement that is the main event?
-That is after all what is going to shape your and your children’s lives for however many years to come.
+That is what is going to shape your and your children’s lives for however many years to come.

 Generally reaching the financial settlement stage comes as a relief to divorcing couples.
-It is often the first point in the drawn-out end of the marriage when the former partners can begin can begin to think about the future, putting the hurt and acrimony behind them.
+It is often the first point in the drawn-out end of the marriage when the former partners can begin to think about the future, putting the hurt and acrimony behind them.
 Parameters have been defined and numbers discussed.

 Firstly the children.
 The courts will want clarity about where and with whom any children will live so they can determine the size and type of housing required to meet their needs.